awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/lambda-index.rst

 supporting Windows, macOS, and Linux, and can be used to develop device, cloud, and embedded applications.

-You must have Visual Studio 2015 Update 3 installed to install `.NET Core for Wndows <https://www.microsoft.com/net/core#windowsvs2015>`_ and the |TVS|_.
+To install the |TVS|_ you must have either Visual Studio 2017 or Visual Studio 2015 Update 3 and `.NET Core for Windows <https://www.microsoft.com/net/core#windowsvs2015>`_ installed.

 For more information, see the following: